Aslam97/react-confirm-dialog/README.md

 }
 ```

+### 3. Update your Tailwind configuration

-3. Include the lib classes into your tailwind configuration:
+Add the library classes to your `tailwind.config.js`:

 ```js
 module.exports = {